-In 2022-23, more than 72% of the state's voucher schools were religious schools; 97% of the religious schools (70.4% of total schools) are affiliated with Christianity.
-A total of 88.93% of voucher dollars went to religious schools in 2022-23; Christian schools received 85.6% of total voucher dollars.
+In 2024-25, approximately 73% of the state's voucher schools were religious schools; 97% of the religious schools (i.e., 71.0% of all voucher-accepting schools) are affiliated with Christianity while the other 3 percent are affiliated with Judaism or are Islamic schools.

+A total of 86% of all voucher dollars went to religious schools in 2024-25 totaling over \$371 million, while nonreligious private schools received nearly \$61 million.

-The race/ethnicity of voucher recipients has changed sharply since they were first introduced.
+The race/ethnicity of voucher recipients has changed sharply since OS vouchers were launched.
 The proportion of Black or African American students has steadily dropped while the proportion of white students has grown.
 In the first year, the program had 51% Black or African American recipients and 27% White recipients.
-By 2023-24, the percentages had reversed, and the gap had widened.
-Black or African American students made up 19% of the voucher recipients while 63% were White.
+By 2024-25, the percentages had reversed, and the gap had widened.
+Black or African American students made up 11% of the voucher recipients while 73% were White.